-BIOL 600 Special Prob in Biol By permission.
+BIOL 600 Special Prob in Biol 3.00 By permission.

-BIOL 700 Research & Thesis

-Prerequisite: Successful oral defense of prospectus seminar

-BSAD 503 Quant Anal for Bus Dec
+BIOL 700 Research & Thesis 6.00 Prerequisite: Successful oral defense of prospectus seminar BSAD 503 Quant Anal for Bus Dec 3

 Quantitative techniques and models which can be used for solving many of the problems that arise in business.
 Techniques include simple and multiple regression analysis, experimental design and analysis of variance, nonparametric tests, time series analysis, decision theory.
 Opportunity is provided for students to become familiar with the use of several computer statistical software packages.
 Applications include domestic and international situations.
 Prerequisites: MBA Foundations courses in Economics and Business Statistics and Business Mathematics.
-Basic computer competency is required.
+Basic computer competency is

-BSAD 540 Legal & Ethical Environment of Business

-This course is design to provide the MBA student with an understanding of the concepts and issues related to the management of legal, ethical and social responsibilities of business organizations.
-Students learn the basic tools needed to manage a business in the legal environment in which it operates, to recognize and respond to ethical problems and social responsibilities of business, and to understand their personal responsibilities as business managers. .
+BSAD 540 Legal & Ethical Environment of Business This course is design to provide the MBA student with an understanding of the concepts and issues related to the management of legal, ethical and social responsibilities of business organizations.
+Students learn the basic tools needed to manage a business in the legal environment in which it operates, to recognize and respond to ethical problems and social

+responsibilities of business, and to understand their personal responsibilities as business managers.

 Prerequisite: Graduate standing.

-3.00
+Legal and Ethical Issues of Healthcare 3